 BT: I think it was just that the comic era was coming to an end.
 Television and computers were taking up children’s time.
 Once upon a time, the delivery of the weekly comic was a big event in a child’s life.
 It was delivered with the morning paper.
 Dad read it as well.
 Then children became more sophisticated and they wanted something more than a comic.
 They were growing up faster.

-OB: Finally, the late Ian Kennedy always said his favourite subject to draw were airplanes, especially fighter planes.
+OB: Finally, the late Ian Kennedy always said his favourite subject to draw was airplanes, especially fighter planes.
 Ring Raiders seemed like a perfect fit for him.
 Was he contracted to work on covers for Fleetway or was he selected by you personally?
 Can you remember any comments from him on his time working on Ring Raiders?

 BT: Yes, I would have selected Ian to work on the title, he wasn’t contracted for covers.
 I think I remember him being disappointed when Ring Raiders came to an early conclusion.